jaketae/jaketae.github.io/_posts/2020-01-15-first-keras.md

 early_stopping_monitor = EarlyStopping(patience=2)
 ```

 We are now ready to go!
 Let's compile the model by making some configurations, namely the `optimizer`, `loss`, and `metrics`.
-Simply put, an `optimizer` specifies which flavor of the gradient descent algorithm we want to choose.
+Simply put, an `optimizer` specifies which flavor of the [gradient descent algorithm] we want to choose.
 The simplest version is known as `sgd`, or the stochastic gradient descent. `adam` can be considered an improved version of the stochastic gradient descent in that its learning rate changes depending on the slope of the loss function, defined here as cross entropy.
-If you recall, cross entropy basically measures the pseudo-distance between two distributions, *i.e.* how different two distributions are.
+If you recall, [cross entropy] is basically a measurement of the pseudo-distance between two distributions, *i.e.* how different two distributions are.
 But because cross entropy is often not easy to intuitively wrap our minds around, let's pass the `accuracy` metric to the `compile` function, as shown below.

 ```python